Mint-System/Odoo-Apps-Sale-Workflow/sale_blanket_order_readonly_states/tests/TEST_INSTRUCTIONS.rst

-- Open Sales>Order>Blanket Orders
+- Open Sales > Order > Blanket Orders
-- Create a new Blanket Order
+- Create a new blanket order and confirm it
-- To verify, confirm the Blanket Order
-- Change the Validity Date of the Blanket Order and save changes
+- Change validity date of the order